Cotter45/Cotter45/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome!
+Hello, World! 👋

-Hi I'm Sean -
+I'm Sean.

-I’m a person who, like many others, took a while to discover what my drive was in life.
-What turned out to be a big surprise to me, wasn’t to many others.
-I absolutely love to create - with any tool I can get my hands on.
-From a pencil drawing to installing 60" concrete pipe on a heavy civil construction site or a full stack web app.
-I take deep pride in the successful application of skills I’ve earned in creative problem solving and continue to hone my crafts with a passion.

-I love being part of a team and learning collaboratively.
-If you are looking for someone to bounce ideas off of or need someone to dive in the deep with, let’s connect!
+Sometimes, life takes us on winding journeys before we unearth our true passion.
+In my case, it didn't come as a shock to those who knew me best.
+I am, at my core, a creator.
+I relish every opportunity to breathe life into my ideas, whether that means sketching an intricate pencil drawing, overseeing the installment of a 60" concrete pipe at a bustling construction site, or crafting a dynamic full-stack web application.
+Every success is a testament to the creative problem-solving skills I've honed over the years—and I take immense pride in that.

+I'm not just about individual pursuits, though.
+There's something incredibly rewarding about being part of a team, learning from others, and collectively solving problems.
+So, if you're ever in need of a thought partner or you're searching for a collaborator who isn't afraid to dive into the deep end, you've found your match!

+Let's connect and create something awesome together.

 <h3 align="left">Languages and Tools:</h3>